Useful Links

 College and Training Course Application Process

-• Careers Information, Advice and Guidance (CIAG) support is offered to all students through scheduled 1:1 careers interviews with an in-house qualified Level 6 trained Careers Advisor.
+• Careers Information, Advice and Guidance (CIAG) support is offered to all students through scheduled 1:1 careers interviews with an in-house Coach as well as a qualified level 6 trained careers Advisor.
 Students are supported with researching career pathways, learning about Labour Market Information (LMI) and completing training/college courses application forms for year 12 further education and training courses.
 All pupils receive a Careers Action Plan after a personal careers guidance interview has taken place; this plan sets out the career aspirations of the student and identifies pathways available to help them to make an informed decision about their future career goals.

 • Health, Safety and Hazard Awareness in the workplace.